 There have been numerous times when I have heard the stories of those who have been omitted from honouring the person, they loved the most, because some other family members disapproved or did not acknowledge the relationship.

 Some partners in non-traditional relationships may feel disconnected from other mourners.

 When a partner dies, we may assume the partner is in charge of the funeral arrangements and is a part of the family grieving process, but this is not always the case.
 I am not going to debate the “who is in charge scenario”.
 I am going to address the grief component of the partner, no matter how this partner is viewed by others or who the partner is.

 The grief experienced by a partner who is not accepted or allowed to grieve and express their loss with others can be magnified and more disturbing.
-The injustice, unfairness, disbelief or the fact no one knows about this partner can cause great distress for the silent griever.
+Consider the injustice, unfairness, disbelief or perhaps the fact that no one knows about this partner can cause great distress for the silent griever.

 For the individual who is the silent griever, you have a human right to grieve.
 Seek support systems away from those who do not acknowledge your grief.
 Speak with individuals on a crisis line if necessary.
 Most important, do not disenfranchise yourself from the grief process.

 it is full also of the overcoming of it.”